Illustration look & feel

 Opportunity development

-The research & journeys we explored fed into our final ideation phase; each of our concepts had been pressure tested against KPIs and business cases.
+The research & journeys we explored fed into our final ideation phase; each of our concepts had been pressure tested against KPIs and business cases to ensure long-term impact.

 Business KPI